Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Social movements are the engine of American political change, and understanding them means understanding how ordinary people have reshaped the nation's laws, institutions, and values.
+Social movements are the engine of American political change, and understanding them means understanding how ordinary people reshaped the nation's laws, institutions, and values.
 You're being tested not just on what these movements accomplished, but on the strategies they used, the opposition they faced, and how they built on each other's tactics.
-The 20th century saw an explosion of organized activism—from labor strikes to sit-ins to mass marches—and recognizing the patterns across these movements will help you tackle any DBQ or LEQ that asks about reform, democracy, or American identity.
+The 20th century saw an explosion of organized activism, and recognizing patterns across these movements will help you tackle any DBQ or LEQ about reform, democracy, or American identity.

 These movements challenged who could fully participate in American democracy, pushing to extend constitutional rights to groups systematically excluded from the political process.
 The common thread: using protest, litigation, and legislative lobbying to force the nation to live up to its founding ideals.

-Compare: Women's Suffrage vs. Civil Rights Movement—both used constitutional amendments and federal legislation to expand democratic participation, but the Civil Rights Movement faced violent resistance requiring federal enforcement.
+Compare: Women's Suffrage vs. Civil Rights Movement: both used constitutional amendments and federal legislation to expand democratic participation, but the Civil Rights Movement faced violent resistance requiring federal enforcement (think National Guard escorts, Freedom Rider beatings).
 If an FRQ asks about strategies for achieving reform, note how the Civil Rights Movement combined legal, economic, and moral tactics more comprehensively than earlier movements.

 These movements addressed the power imbalance between workers and employers, consumers and corporations.
 The underlying principle: industrial capitalism created new forms of exploitation that required collective action and government regulation to address.

-Compare: Labor Movement vs. Consumer Rights Movement—both challenged corporate power, but labor organized workers within the production process while consumer advocacy mobilized the public as buyers.
-The labor movement peaked in the 1930s-40s; consumer rights gained momentum in the 1960s-70s as the economy shifted toward consumption.
+Compare: Labor Movement vs. Consumer Rights Movement: both challenged corporate power, but labor organized workers within the production process while consumer advocacy mobilized the public as buyers.
+The labor movement peaked in the 1930sโ40s; consumer rights gained momentum in the 1960sโ70s as the economy shifted toward mass consumption.
+This distinction matters for essays about how reform strategies evolved across the century.

 These movements fought not only for legal rights but for cultural recognition and community empowerment.
 They challenged dominant narratives about American identity and demanded that institutions reflect the nation's diversity.

-Compare: Chicano Movement vs. Native American Rights Movement—both addressed the experiences of communities with pre-U.S. presence in North America, but Native movements emphasized sovereignty and treaty rights while Chicano activism focused on integration, labor rights, and cultural recognition within American society.
+Compare: Chicano Movement vs. Native American Rights Movement: both addressed communities with deep roots in North American land predating the United States, but Native movements emphasized sovereignty and treaty rights (a nation-to-nation relationship with the federal government), while Chicano activism focused on integration, labor rights, and cultural recognition within American society.

 These movements mobilized public opinion to oppose specific government actions or industrial practices, using media attention and mass protest to shift national debate.

-Compare: Anti-War Movement vs. Environmental Movement—both emerged in the late 1960s and used mass mobilization to challenge government and corporate decisions, but the environmental movement achieved lasting institutional changes (EPA, major legislation) while the anti-war movement's success was more limited to ending one specific conflict.
+Compare: Anti-War Movement vs. Environmental Movement: both emerged in the late 1960s and used mass mobilization to challenge government and corporate decisions, but the environmental movement achieved lasting institutional changes (EPA, major legislation) while the anti-war movement's success was more narrowly tied to ending one specific conflict.
 Both showed how movements could shift from fringe to mainstream rapidly.

 | Concept | Best Examples |